Strike at BHP's Chile copper mine continues, union opposes substitute workers

 BHP has not responded to requests about the status of its operations after the start of the strike.

+The much larger union of on-site workers is also set to begin collective bargaining for a new contract in the coming weeks, and have warned they are bracing for a prolonged strike.

-The strike at Escondida, the world's largest copper mine, and at the smaller Spence comes as copper prices have spiked amid soaring demand as the world's largest economies revive following more than a year of coronavirus-induced stagnation.
+The tensions come as copper prices have spiked amid soaring demand as the world's largest economies recover, giving unions in the world's top copper producer Chile additional leverage as they enter key labor negotiations.

-(Reporting by Fabian Cmbero, writing by Hugh Bronstein Editing by Marguerita Choy)
+(Reporting by Fabian Cmbero, writing by Hugh Bronstein and Dave Sherwood Editing by Marguerita Choy and Nick Zieminski)

 ((hugh.bronstein@thomsonreuters.com; 5411 4318 0655; Reuters Messaging: hugh.bronstein.thomsonreuters.com@reuters.net))